 We are scrambling to decide what recipes our family will make for the holidays.
 It can be difficult to narrow down our favorite recipes!
 How does one choose between this Gluten Free Butternut Squash Candied Ginger Tart and this Gluten Free Pumpkin Tart with Dark Rum?

-The dressing is one of the most important parts of our Thanksgiving meal.
+Dressing is one of the most important parts of our Thanksgiving meal.
 It is one thing that you can easily make gluten free!
-In case you are wondering what gluten free bread is best for stuffing, you really can use any gluten free bread you like!"
+If you are wondering what gluten-free bread is best for stuffing, you can use any gluten free bread you like!

 This year we are making homemade gluten free dressing with persimmons, onions, and mushrooms.
 You can add all sorts of things to customize your stuffing when you make it from scratch!
 Give some of these ideas a try!